EYES WIDE SHUT ANALYSIS - PART THREE

 Jon trades in his camera for a color television on which he watches revolutionary films made in black and white by an acting troupe, and there seems an abrupt transition in story line for now he tries out for the part of a policeman (an actor preferably with military experience) in Be Black, Baby!, which is to be put on by the same acting troupe which has been filming the revolutionary movies.

 There follows a film within a film of the play which forces the audience through horrific real life experiences of rape and beatings so that they "live black" and think these experiences are real life instead of part of the play.
-As the audience first feels the black cast members for differences, then must eat as they eat (black eyed peas, pig's feet etc.), one woman in particular protests that she is a member of the audience and uncomfortable with this, referencing the wall between audience and cast, and is told she must do what they ask as part of the play.
+The white audience first feels the black cast members for differences between whites and blacks, then must eat as they eat (black eyed peas, pig's feet etc.).
+One woman in particular protests that she is a member of the audience and uncomfortable with this, referencing the wall between audience and cast, but is told she must do what they ask as part of the play.
 This has all been preparation for the show which they'll experience when finally living black.
 The black cast members appear with faces painted white and paint the faces of the white audience black (including the face of a black audience member).
 The cast members say they must now, as white people, get to know the black people (the audience), being friendly, as white people like to know black people.
 As they are going up to the "next level" they take the purse of one woman who had protested the loudest.
 One of the men attempts to get her purse back and is beaten.
 The woman, living black, is raped by a cast member.
 All are convinced this is real life when a policeman (Jon Rubin) appears on the scene but insists on taking away one of the black-painted white cast members instead of the true assailant.
 Then at the end they exit the theater and are abruptly leaving the play and are being thanked for coming.
 It's the erasing of the wall between audience and stage in the manner put forth in Antonin Artaud's "Theater of Cruelty" manifesto.
-Based in ritual, this may sound like a winning way of transformation, and was intended to be a vehicle for transformation, but the audience, if they subsequently purchase a premise which can't be reasonably submitted to beforehand (when one doesn't know to what one is submitting) and accept abuses as acceptable that they otherwise likely wouldn't, then...well...that's problematic, isn't it, though used throughout history as a way of changing a person, and can actually effect dramatic change.
+Based in ritual, this may sound like a winning way of transformation, and was intended to be a vehicle for transformation, but the audience, if they subsequently purchase a premise which can't be reasonably submitted to beforehand (when one doesn't know to what one is submitting) and accept abuses as acceptable that they otherwise likely wouldn't, then...well...that's problematic, isn't it.

 Instead of responding with rage, while in a state of shock, the audience accepts the idea that they are unable to rebel against the experiences of Be Black, Baby! as it was theater and they were manifestly agreeable by way of purchasing a ticket.
 They enthuse about how real and great their experience was and that they will even recommend their friends come and see the production.